Derived deformation theory of algebraic structures: An explicit model via the operad of differentials

-\begin{example} Let $A$ be a dg Poisson algebra.
-If we see $A$ as a Poisson algebra, we can consider the truncated Poisson complex $CH_{P_1}^{\bullet >0}(A)$ and the full Poisson complex $CH_{P_1}^*(A)$, see~\S~\ref{SS:Poissn}.
-If we see $A$ as an associative algebra, we can consider the truncated and full Hochschild complexes of $A$, respectively $CH^{\bullet >0}(A)$ and $CH_*(A)$.
-Poisson complexes are associated to deformations of $A$ as a Poisson algebra, and Hochschild complexes are associated to deformations of $A$ as an associative algebra (hence forgetting its Poisson bracket).
-All these complexes form Lie algebras up to a degree shift by one (in the Hochschild case, the Lie structure is known as the Gerstenhaber bracket).
-According to what we proved above, the Lie algebras $CH_{P_1}^{\bullet >0}(A)[1]$ and $CH^{\bullet >0}(A)[1]$ controls the deformation problems of $A$ \emph{in the $\infty$-category of homotopy Poisson algebras} and \emph{in the $\infty$-category of homotopy associative algebras} respectively, in a precise sense given by the theory of derived formal moduli problems (Corollaries~\ref{L:gE2+=TA} and~\ref{C:Tamarkin=Defo}).
-Their \emph{full version} controls the deformation theory of the category of $A$-modules (seen respectively as modules over a Poisson algebra or as modules over an associative algebra), which is in general another kind of formal moduli problem.
+\begin{example} Let $A$ be a dg-associative algebra.
+We can consider the truncated and full Hochschild complexes of $A$, respectively $CH^{\bullet >0}(A)$ and $CH_*(A)$ as in~\ref{ex:strictassocalgebra}.
+The \emph{full version} controls the deformation theory of the category of $A$-modules which is in general another kind of formal moduli problem.
 Equivalently, the full Hochschild complex controls the deformations of $A$ as a \emph{curved $A_{\infty}$-algebra}~\cite{Preygel}.

 However, in the case where $A$ is concentrated in degree zero, we observe that, first, deformations of $A$ are deformations as a strict Poisson algebra or as a strict associative algebra, and second, curved and uncurved deformations are equivalent.
-Consequently, the space of Maurer Cartan elements are the same for the truncated and the untruncated versions of Poisson and Hochschild complexes.
+Consequently, the space of Maurer Cartan elements are the same for the truncated and the untruncated versions of ¨ Hochschild complexes.

 This observation is crucial in the study of formality theorems for Poisson algebras and deformation quantization of Poisson structures on manifolds \cite{Ko2,Tam1}.
 Let us fix $A=\mathcal{C}^{\infty}(\mathbb{R}^d)$ the algebra of smooth functions on $\mathbb{R}^d$, and consider two complexes.
 First, the full Hochschild complex $CH^*(A,A)$, second, the complex of polyvector fields $T_{poly}(A)=\left( \bigoplus_{k\geq 0}\bigwedge^kDer(A)[-k] \right)[1]$ (recall that vector fields are derivations of the ring of smooth functions).
 The complex of polyvector fields also forms a (shifted) Lie algebra with a Lie structure induced by the bracket of vector fields.
 The classical Hochschild-Kostant-Rosenberg theorem (HKR for short) states that the cohomology of $CH^*(A,A)$ is precisely $T_{poly}(A)$.
 However, the HKR quasi-isomorphism is not compatible with their respective Lie algebra structures.
 In \cite{Ko2}, Kontsevich proved that the HKR quasi-isomorphism lifts to an $L_{\infty}$-quasi-isomorphism